Damon-V79/phpfpm_exporter/README.md

 # About this Repo
-This repo contains a docker file for build phpfpm_exporter.
+This repo contains Dockerfile for build phpfpm_exporter.
 Based on https://github.com/Lusitaniae/phpfpm_exporter .